cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Important updates

+**2024/07/26**: Added support for image batches and animation to the ClipVision Enhancer.

 **2024/07/18**: Support for Kolors.

 **2024/07/17**: Added experimental ClipVision Enhancer node.
 It was somehow inspired by the [Scaling on Scales](https://arxiv.org/pdf/2403.13043) paper but the implementation is a bit different.
 The new IPAdapterClipVisionEnhancer tries to catch small details by tiling the embeds (instead of the image in the pixel space), the result is a slightly higher resolution visual embedding with no cost of performance.